 Refer to Supplemental Specification titled Cross Slope Verification.
-All electronic deliverables shall be submitted according to the Resident Construction Engineer.
 As-built plans shall be electronic deliverables submitted according to the Resident Construction Engineer.

 (14) SECTION 106: SOURCE OF TELECOMMUNICATION AND VIDEO SURVEILLANCE EQUIPMENT

 In accordance with 2 CFR 200.216, Contractors, in the performance of this Contract, are prohibited from procuring or obtaining telecommunication or video surveillance equipment, services, or systems produced by: